-- Empty dough onto work surface and use hands to bring together into a ball.
+Empty dough onto work surface and use hands to bring together into a ball.
 It should be very smooth, hold together well and not be sticky at all.
 Proceed as directed in individual recipes.
 There is no need to chill the dough.
 If you want to partially or completely bake the crust, proceed as follows.

 - Recipe may be doubled if made in larger food processors (at least 11 cup size).